harmony-one/HarmonyOneBot/README.md

 Bot paid features includes audio-to-text translations, AI image generator, QR code generator, etc.

 ### Mission
-The bot should support payment in ONE token
+The bot should support payments in ONE token

 ### Requirements
 Each bot user (telegram user) should be mapped to a deposit blockchain account.